 Transfer of Credits

-If you’re considering transferring to Oswego, our admissions counselors would be happy to work with you to determine what credits you may transfer from your previous school.
+IIf you’re considering transferring to Oswego, our admissions counselors would be happy to work with you to determine what credits you may transfer from your previous school.
 All course work completed with a passing grade from regionally accredited institutions (SUNY or Non-SUNY) will transfer to Oswego, as described in the Requirement Guides for Transfer Students.
 A vast number of course to course equivalencies have already been determined for both SUNY and non-SUNY colleges and universities.
 You can access these equivalencies through the Transfer Course Guide.
-If you have questions about how your credits will transfer, you can request an evaluation at any point in the admissions process by contacting the Admissions Office.
+If you have questions about how your credits will transfer, please contact the Office of Admissions and ask to speak with a transfer counselor.
 Official degree audits are completed within 1-2 weeks of admission to ensure you have the necessary information to make informed decisions.

 SUNY Oswego works closely with numerous partner institutions through articulation agreements.
 These are agreements that exist between two educational institutions to ensure efficient, effective transfer and guarantee continuous progress in degree completion.
 Both general and program specific articulations exist.
 We offer an online list of the many institutions with which SUNY Oswego has articulation agreements.